MrGrappleMan/Fynelium/README.md

 ##
-## Steps for ARM64 Laptops:
+## Steps:
 CAUTION: You will NOT be able to multi boot, but I have not tested it extensively.
 ### 1. Disable secure boot
 Enter your UEFI setup screen.
 You may want to know how to do so by searching about your laptop's model from external sources.

 ### 2. Downloading the OS
-[Here](https://openqa.fedoraproject.org/nightlies.html), download the file that matches with the criteria of being in the section of Fedora Rawhide, Kinoite dvd-ostree, ARM64.
-It is not necessary for you to download from last known good unless the last built option is highlighted in red.
+[Here](https://openqa.fedoraproject.org/nightlies.html), download the file that matches with the criteria of being in the section of Fedora Rawhide, Rawhide dvd-ostree, ARM64 or x86_64 depending on your CPU.

 ### 3. Making the installation medium
 [Here](https://sourceforge.net/projects/ventoy/files/), go to the latest version and download the file for your host or currenly running OS.